Rocket Launch From Wallops Island Should Be Visible From Maryland, Eastern Seaboard

 “The ionized portion of the cloud becomes tied to the magnetic field lines and diffuses parallel to the field lines but not perpendicular to it.
 In the mid-Atlantic region latitudes, the field lines are inclined by about 45 degrees to the horizontal, so the violet clouds stretch out in a slanted orientation and look more like short trails than a cloud.
 Because the motion of the neutral portion of the clouds is not constrained by the magnetic field lines, they spread out more quickly and become too thin to see with the naked eye much sooner than the ionized component,” NASA said.

 In general, the human eye does not see violet colors very well in darkness.
-The KiNET-X clouds will therefore be more difficult for the casual observer to see than some of the previous vapor missions launched from Wallops.MORE NEWS: Maryland AG Joins Coalition Calling For Facebook To Not Launch Instagram Kids
+The KiNET-X clouds will therefore be more difficult for the casual observer to see than some of the previous vapor missions launched from Wallops.MORE NEWS: WATCH: Gov. Larry Hogan To Give COVID-19 Update Wednesday At 4:30PM

 You can watch live coverage of the launch on NASA’s website.